 At one point there were giant oranges lurking along many of the highways throughout California.
 These giant oranges operated as juice stands, eagerly awaiting thirsty travelers to pull over and partake of their fresh cold orange juice.
 At a time when most cars didn't have air conditioning and the highways were not the super fast freeways with on and off ramps of today, the orange stands did a busy and successful business.

-In 1926 Frank E. Pohl started his chain of "Giant Orange" stands opening up their frist orange shaped stand at 11th Street near E Street in Tracy.
+In 1926 Frank E. Pohl started his chain of "Giant Orange" stands opening up his first orange shaped stand on what was 11th Street near E Street in Tracy.
 Before trying out orange juice stands, Pohl had a giant lemon from which he served lemonade in Menlo Park called Jumbo Lemon Stand.
 But his first "Giant Orange" was in Tracy, California and spawned a franchise and imitations throughout California.
 The franchise peaked in the 1950's with approximately 16 different stands built throughout Northern California from Bakersfield to Sacramento to Merced and Redding.
 It's rumored that a stand could easily go through six thousand oranges during a week as it quenched the thirst of weary travelers who pulled over for a quick drink.

 Besides Frank E. Pohl's orange chain, several other giant oranges sprung up along Route 66.
 At one point, much like Pohl's chain which spread throughout Northern California, the orange producers of Southern California in order to gain supplemental income, opened their own orange stands along this historic route.
 One remains standing.
 This one is Bono's Historic Orange Stand.

 Joe's Giant Orange Cafe in Shasta Lake inhabits another one of these old historical giant oranges.
-This orange was originally built in 1946 and use to be situated on Highway 99.
+Built in 1946, this is an original Frank Pohl orange and was originally located in Redding on Highway 99.
 Now, Joe's is a mix of American and Mexican food and if reviews are true one of the best places to eat in all of Shasta Lake.
 They apparently also serve excellent orange drinks like an orange shake.

 - Lemon Cove - On California Highway 198 just north of town.